-Data Units: Live trees/acre
+Data Resolution: 30m raster Data Units: Live trees/acre

-Creation Method: The F3 model generated several raster surfaces of trees per acre as estimates of tree density.
-This raster surface represents all live trees greater than 1" dbh. .
-Target conditions can be generated from contemporary reference sites for mature forest conditions outside of the WUI.
+Creation Method: The F3 model generated several raster surfaces of trees per acre as estimates of tree density on the landscape.
+This raster surface represents all live trees greater than 1" dbh (TPA).
+Reference conditions can be generated from contemporary reference sites for mature forest conditions outside of the WUI.

 2019 to 2021 Update: Values for 2021 were adjusted using the Ecosystem Disturbance and Recovery Tracker (eDaRT), described in the Introduction.
-All events beginning August 1, 2019 through November 30, 2021 were identified, and the corresponding Mortality Magnitude Index (MMI) values for these events was summed, giving the estimated fractional canopy cover loss per 30 m pixel over that time period.
+All eDaRT events beginning August 1, 2019 through November 30, 2021 were identified, and the corresponding Mortality Magnitude Index (MMI) values for these events was summed, giving the estimated fractional canopy cover loss per 30m pixel over that time period.
 The MMI value for canopy cover loss was used as a direct proxy to estimate TPA loss, using the formula: